-The carrying amounts of current financial assets and financial liabilities, such as trade and other receivables, trade and other payables, bank borrowings and lease liabilities are reasonable approximation of fair value, either due to their short-term nature or that they are floating rate instruments that are re-priced to market interest rates on or near the end of the financial year.
+The carrying amounts of current financial assets and financial liabilities, such as trade and other receivables, trade and other payables, bank borrowings are reasonable approximation of fair value, either due to their short-term nature or that they are floating rate instruments that are re-priced to market interest rates on or near the end of the financial year.

 The carrying amounts of the non-current bank borrowings approximate their fair values due to floating rates or frequent repricing.
-The fair value of financial guarantees in the financial statements have been disclosed in Note 18 to the financial statements.